-Suppose I have a ψ FMT and what it is it is a cos ω CT + KF right this is my ψ FMT, I want to demodulate it.
-The first thing that I will do is if you carefully see this if I just differentiate this signal.
-So let us try to do this what do we get, so simple differentiation you do.
-So whenever we differentiate it should have that chain rule, so differentiation of cos must be giving me sine and then inside part also has to be differentiated right.
+And what it is it is a $\cos \omega ct + Kf$ right this is $my \psi$ FMt I want to demodulate it the first thing that I will do is if you carefully see this if I just differentiate this signal so let us try to do this what do we get so simple differentiation you do so whenever we differentiate it should have that chain rule so differentiation of course must be giving me sign and then inside part also has to be differentiated right so inside part if I differentiate this must be $\omega ct$ must give me $\omega c$ because I am different shading with respect to T right.

-So inside part if I differentiate this must be ω CT must give me ω C, because I am different shading with respect to T right.
-And then KF has a constant differentiation and integration actually cancel each other and this will give me MT right, so that is the whole thing that I get after differentiation and cos must be also differentiated, so that must give me sine of ω CT plus KF right.

-So what we can see that FM modulated signal if we just differentiate what happens it will generate another sinusoidal, but the whole signal varying part comes into the amplitude okay.
-Now what we do whatever the sinusoidal, so it will actually look like this suppose ideal differentiator how does that look, that is generally $J2\pi$ F okay, differentiate DDT if you take the corresponding Fourier transform so that looks like this.
+And then Kf is a constant differentiation and integration actually cancel each other and this will give me mt right so that is the whole thing that I get after differentiation and cos must be also differentiated so that must give me sin of $\omega ct + Kf$ right so what we can see that FM modulated signal if we just differentiate what happens it will generate another sinusoidal but the whole signal varying part comes into the amplitude okay now what we do whatever the sinusoidal so it will actually look like this suppose ideal differentiator how does that look that is generally $j2\Pi f$ okay.

-So ideal differentiator should be something like this constant means if I put the amplitude part of it so that should look like this it is a linear function of F okay.
-So if my ω C is somewhere over here and it remains linear over there means if it is a ideal differentiator so I should be expecting something like this from that, that is the output okay.
-And after this how the signal will look like, so I had initially FM moderated signal.
+Differentiate a DDT if you take the corresponding Fourier transform so that looks like this so ideal differentiator should be something like this constant means if I put the amplitude part of it so that should look like this it is a linear function of F okay so if My $\omega c$ is somewhere over here and it remains linear over there means if it is a ideal differentiator so I should be expecting something like this from that is the output okay and after this how the signal will look like so I had initially FM moderated signal.

-So which was having something some modulation, so it was varying with respect to the amplitude of it, it is just the frequency deviation if I just differentiate what happens this frequency variation also comes into amplitude whenever there is a higher variance, variation of frequency.
-So basically I will have accordingly a higher amplitude and correspondingly if there is a lower variation I will get a lower amplitude right.
+So which was having something some modulation so it was varying with respect to the amplitude of it is just the frequency deviation if I just differentiate what happens this frequency variation also comes into amplitude whenever there is a higher variance variation of frequency so basically I will have accordingly a higher amplitude and correspondingly if there is a lower variation I will get a lower amplitude right.

-So this will be means once I pass it through our differentiator it will look like this, and inside also same pattern will becoming something like this okay, there is something which will be happening.
-So whatever is happening what we can see that message signal is almost in the envelope.
-So all I have to now do is envelope detection nothing else as long as I can ensure that envelope detection gives me a signal back as long as this is not doing a zero crossing we have already learned that in a modulation.
+So this will be means once I pass it through our differentiator it will look like this and inside also same pattern will becoming something like this okay this is something which will be happening so whatever is happening what we can see that message signal is almost in the envelope so all I have to now do is envelope detection nothing else as long as I can ensure that envelope detection gives me a signal back as long as this is not doing a zero crossing we have already learned that in a modulation.